MuhammadFaizan980/facebook_share_callback/README.md

 # facebook_share_callback

-Flutter Plugin for sharing contents to Facebook.
+Flutter Plugin for sharing urls and photos to Facebook with success and error callbacks.

 You can use it share to Facebook.
 Support Url and Text, Photo

-support:

-Android & iOS : Facebook
-Note: This plugin is still under development, and some APIs might not be available yet.
-Feedback and Pull Requests are most welcome!

 ## Getting Started
-add share_facebook_callback as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+add facebook_share_callback as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 Please check the latest version before installation.
 ```